lazee/premonition/README.md

 # Premonition

+NOTE: This is the documentation for the version 4 release, coming soon.
+For 2.x documentation, please switch to the `2.x` branch.

 [Demo site](https://lazee.github.io/premonition-demo/) ([Source code](https://github.com/lazee/premonition-demo))

 Premonition is a higly customizable [Jekyll](https://jekyllrb.com/) plugin that can convert Markdown block-quotes into beautiful block styled content.